veronikakontos/Book-Club/README.md

-# Online Book Store - Book library to borrow, return and write personal thoughts about a book
+# Online Book Store - Book library to borrow, return, and write personal thoughts about a book

 ### Table of Contents